hsin421/Ctbike_angular/README.md

-Ctbike_angular
+Dude, Where Is My Bike?
 ==============

-A Citibike data visualization site
+A Citibike data visualization site built with D3 in Angular.
+Database is handled by Firebase.